bit-gpt/app/README.md

 # Prem App ❤️

-> Note: this repository is the main user interface to interact with ai-box.
+> Note: this represents the main user interface to interact with prem-box.
 Please refer to https://github.com/premAI-io/prem-box for a more complete documentation.

 ## Demo